Getting your Trinity Audio player ready...

 10. A Random Walk Down Wall Street

-A Random Walk Down Wall Street by Burton Malkiel is a classic that tells you how the stock market works and why putting your money into index funds is a smart move.
+A Random Walk Down Wall Street by Burton Malkiel is a must-read classic that breaks down how the stock market works and why investing in index funds can be a smart, low-cost strategy.
+Even though Warren Buffett hasn’t specifically recommended this book, its ideas align perfectly with his philosophy—keep it simple, focus on long-term value, and avoid high fees.

 Read: The Ultimate Guide From Debt To Wealth